w3c/wai-quick-start/source/designing.html.erb.md

 {:.attach_permalink}
 ## Provide clear feedback

-Provide feedback for any page interactions, such as confirmation of form submission, alerting the user when something when wrong, or notification of changes on the page.
-Important feedback that requires user action should be presented in a style that really stands out.
+Provide feedback for any page interactions, such as confirmation of form submission, alerting the user when something goes wrong, or notification of changes on the page.
+Important feedback that requires user action should be presented in a prominent style.
 Any instructions should be clear and easy to follow.

 {::nomarkdown}
 <%= example :start, nil, 'feedback_example' %>